Manny Pacquiao: Early life and education

-Pacquiao was born in Kibawe, Bukidnon, and raised in General Santos, Philippines.
+Manny Pacquiao was born as Emmanuel Dapidran Pacquiao on December 17, 1978, in Kibawe, Bukidnon, on the island of Mindanao, Philippines.
 He is the son of Rosalio Pacquiao and actress Dionisia Dapidran.
 His parents separated when he was in sixth grade, after his father had an affair.
 He is the fourth of six siblings, one of whom, Alberto "Bobby" Pacquiao, is also a politician and former professional boxer.
+Pacquiao was raised in General Santos, South Cotabato, also on the island of Mindanao.

 At the age of 14, Pacquiao moved to Manila and lived on the streets, worked as a construction worker and had to pick between eating or sending money to his mother.
 Pacquiao completed his elementary education at Saavedra Saway Elementary School in General Santos, but dropped out of high school due to extreme and abject poverty.

 In February 2007, Pacquiao took and passed a high school equivalency exam, and was awarded with a high school diploma by the Department of Education.